 To give an indication of plans for holding financial instruments, we calculate DIs for each financial instrument by subtracting the percentage of respondents planning to cease holding the instrument or decrease their holding from the percentage planning to hold the instrument for the first time or increase their holding.
-Japanese equities remained the most appealing financial instrument this month, though its DI was unchanged m-m.
-Japanese bonds saw the largest rise of any financial instrument, of 2.6pt m-m.
-Cash & deposits, the second most appealing financial instrument, saw the largest decline, of 2.2pt m-m.
+Japanese equities remained the most appealing financial instrument this month, and its DI also rose 5.4pt m-m.
+Japanese equities saw the largest rise in DI, followed by cash & deposits.